Rise-KuN/text-editor/README.md

 ## Description
 - This application provides a simple text editor with customizable themes, fonts, and a debug console.
 - It also saves settings to a file and restores them on startup.
+- This application supports both LTR and RTL.

 > [!NOTE]
 > Require Python 3.9 or above.